Panelbeaters & Spraypainters Related Health Surveillance Medicals

 Isocyanate Health Surveillance

-Employees Health provide onsite isocyanate health monitoring all around Australia.
+Employees Health provide isocyanate health monitoring onsite and at our dedicated clinics.
 We conduct these health assessments, as per WorkSafe requirements, for workers exposed to isocyanates in the workplace.

 Due to the health issues associated with isocyanate exposure, there is legislation governed by Worksafe requiring persons conducting a business or undertaking (PCBU) to initiate a Health Surveillance (monitoring) program often referred to as spray painter health monitoring.